Aaron-Hsieh-0129/2D-Vector-Vorticity-Model/docs/api/README.rst

 ------------

 - C++ compiler (higher than C++11)
-- CMake (higher than 3.0.0) (You can create your own Makefile by translating the CMakefile.txt if you don't want to use CMake)
-- netcdf-cxx4 (hdf5, netcdf-c are needed for netcdf-cxx) [optional]
-- PETSc [optional]
+- CMake (higher than 3.18.0)
+- hdf5 1.8.14 (can be automatically downloaded through CMake)
+- netcdf-c 4.3.3.1 (can be automatically downloaded through CMake)
+- netcdf-cxx4 4.2.1 (can be automatically downloaded through CMake)
-- Eigen (this has already been installed in the include folder) [optional]
+- Eigen (this has already been installed in the include folder)

-The tutorial for installing netcdf-cxx4 and PETSc can be found `here <./api/install_compilers_libraries.html>`_ (If the link doesn't work, find this in the 2DVVM documentation)

-- This model will use txt output and Eigen solver for solving Poisson equation by default.
-However,
-  - You can turn on the `OUTPUTNC` and turn off `OUTPUTTXT` in `./src/Config.hpp` to use netcdf output.
-Note that netcdf doesn't support openMP output so if you want to use openMP, don't turn the `OUTPUTNC` flag on.
-  - Turn on `PETSC` in `./src/Config.hpp`, the model will change the Poisson solver package to `PETSc`.
+- PETSc [optional] (PETSc for solving Poisson equation can be used by turn on the flag in `./src/Config.hpp` but in general, Eigen can do it well)
+- nvhpc 21.3 [necessary for GPU usage] (If you want to use GPU to run this model, the nvhpc needs to be installed in nvidia website.)
+- AMGX 2.4.0 [necessary for GPU usage] (can be automatically downloaded through CMake.
+Noted that if it has error during download, you might need to specify the nvhpc path and library paths)
+If you don't want to use GPU (no nvhpc), please make the the flag for `GPU_POISSON` in `./src/Config.hpp` is not open!!!

+It might takes about 20 minutes to install all the dependencies for the first time running.

 How to Use
 ----------